pruzko/hakuin/publications/TUTORIAL.md

     return 'oops', 404
 ```

-Here, the user provided `name` is stored on the server via the `/register` endpoint and only then it is inserted into the SQL statement via `/profile`.
+Here, the user-provided `name` is stored on the server via the `/register` endpoint and only then it is inserted into the SQL statement via `/profile`.

 This second-order vulnerability can be exploited with the following code:
 ```python